Hamarøy Municipality: Churches

-The Church of Norway has two parishes (sokn) within the municipality of Hamarøy.
+The Church of Norway has two parishes (sokn) within Hamarøy Municipality.
 It is part of the Ofoten prosti (deanery) in the Diocese of Sør-Hålogaland.

 Geography

-The municipality of Hamarøy borders the municipalities of Narvik to the north, Steigen to the west, Sørfold to the south, the Vestfjorden to the northwest, and the country of Sweden to the southeast.
+Hamarøy Municipality borders Narvik Municipality to the north, Steigen Municipality to the west, Sørfold Municipality to the south, the Vestfjorden to the northwest, and the country of Sweden to the southeast.
 The large island of Finnøya is located between the Sagfjorden and the Kaldvågfjorden.
+The highest point in the municipality is the 1517.49 m tall mountain Bjørntoppen.

 Lakes in the municipality include Fjerdvatnet, Forsanvatnet, Forsvatnet, Kaldvågvatnet, Kilvatnet, Livsejávrre, Makkvatnet, Reinoksvatnet, Rekvatnet, Rotvatnet, Sandnesvatnet, Skilvatnet, Šluŋkkajávri, and Strindvatnet.